 It looks really good, it’s a classic film portrait look and thanks to the CineBloom again, it softens the model skin tone.
 I was actually praying and hoping for the results before I get the entire film roll developed.
 Well, it turned out amazing to me.
 Love it. ♥

-I really love the color tone of the Kodak Portra 400 especially for my Penang photo walk and also for this portrait shoot.
+I really love the color tone of the Kodak Portra 400, especially for my Penang photo walk and also for this portrait shoot.
 I love to use the CineBloom with this film because I feel it makes the color brighter and natural for me.
 It’s a great combination of CineBloom and Kodak Portra 400.
+Feel free to view some of the latest Kodak Portra 400 moody creative portraits taken at the same location but with a different mood.

 Best Spots For Photoshoot in Bukit Bintang